THE WORLD OF LILY YANG

 All that aside, we never give a thought to the people who own and run these places.
 Most keep a low profile, I know, but why hasn’t there been a larger-than-life Madame of the old school since Madame Brussels strutted her stuff in Little Lon in the late 19th Century?
 This seems about to change with the emergence and rising profile of The Cherry Tree Garden and its wonderfully enigmatic own “Madame”, Lily Yang.

-A new short movie to be released soon, directed by Tom Mackie, stars the beautiful Chinese actor Tiffany Shen as “Lily” and Ross Larkin as “The Artist” in the most touching love story of our time, set in the sensual, sexy underworld of Melbourne’s Chinatown which will surely raise Lily Yang and her exotic Cherry Tree Garden to cult status for short film-noire aficionados, as did the iconic feature film “World of Suzie Wong” for all us ancients around in the 1960’s, which starred Nancy Kwan and William Holden.
+A new short movie to be released soon, directed by Tom Mackie, stars the beautiful Chinese actor Tiffany Shen as “Lily” and Ross Larkin as “The Artist” in a touching, forbidden love story.
+Set in the sensual, sexy underworld of Melbourne’s Chinatown it will surely raise Lily Yang and her exotic Cherry Tree Garden to cult status for short film-noire aficionados, as did the iconic feature film “World of Suzie Wong” for all us ancients around in the 1960’s, which starred Nancy Kwan and William Holden.

 World Of Lily Yang, Book & Video Coming Soon…